BIRTH NAME: TRINIDAD LOPEZ, III

 PARENTS: Trini's father, Trinidad Lopez II, was a singer, dancer, actor, and musician in Mexico.
 When he was 18, he married Petra Gonzalez and moved to Dallas, Texas, from Mexico to make a better life for themselves.
 Both of Trini's parents are deceased.

-SIBLINGS: 4 Sisters - 1 is deceased and the other 3 are homemakers.
+SIBLINGS: 4 Sisters - 2 are deceased and the other 2 are homemakers.
 1 Brother - Jesse, is also an entertainer.

 EDUCATION: Attended grammar school and N. R. Crozier Tech High School in Dallas, Texas.
 Trini had to drop out of High School in his senior year because his father needed his financial support.